 The most important thing to remember about a successful intervention is that it should tell the person how their actions have affected them and those around them, and what needs to happen from this point forward if things between you are to improve.
-But even with this basic guideline, you might need the proper steps broken down a little bit more.
-The following steps should guide you along in the process of staging a successful intervention, so that your loved one might see how their addiction has hurt them and seek to get help for their terrible illness.
+Even with this basic guideline, it never hurts to have the steps broken down a little bit more.
+The following steps should guide you along in the process of staging a successful intervention so that your loved one might see how their addiction has hurt them and seek to get help for their substance use disorder.

 1. Do Your Research Beforehand

-There are a lot of things you need to understand if you’re going to stage a successful intervention that will convince your loved one regarding the depth of his or her addiction and inspire them to get help.
-First, you are going to want to do a little research on addiction itself.
+The first step of staging a successful intervention is, to do a little research on addiction itself.
 There are a lot of online resources about drug and alcohol addiction, covering the basic mindset of the addict and how addiction affects the body and the mind.
 You want to know what you’re up against, and you aren’t helping anyone by planning an intervention without doing the research first.

 Finally, you need to do some research regarding the person you are trying to help.
 What’s their daily schedule?
 When is the best time to hold your intervention?
 You should try to pick a time when they are likely to be sober, or at least when they have not used on that particular day.
 This will require a pretty thorough understanding of their daily habits.
 Everyone who is to participate in the intervention will need to clear their schedule to make sure that there are no distractions and that everyone can be there for the entire duration of the event.